dan-the-dev/nestjs-todo-app/README.md

 ### Objective 1: Walking Skeleton

 Create a basic NestJS application, Dockerized and with a single endpoint.
-Then, setup a pipeline to execute tests and deploy it through Vercel.
+Then, setup a pipeline to deploy it through Vercel.

 List of sources:

 - Dockerized NestJS tutorial: <https://dev.to/erezhod/setting-up-a-nestjs-project-with-docker-for-back-end-development-30lg>
 - Moved NestJS CLI from devDependencies to Dependencies: <https://stackoverflow.com/a/60555301/6894377>
 - A second tutorial since Dockerfile from the first article didn't work: <https://www.tomray.dev/nestjs-docker-production>
+- Tutorial for deploying NestJS to Vercel: <https://levelup.gitconnected.com/how-to-deploy-your-nestjs-apps-on-vercel-3431b9f2b4c6>

+### Objective 2: move deploy to GitHub Actions

+### Objective 3: add tests in pipeline

+### Objective 4: add Postgres support with migrations and ORM/DB library